 - What Should I Blog About?

-We’ll take a real deep dive into “what kind of blog should I start?”– and help you qualify your unique blog ideas using easy-to-access data from Google and other sources.
-This will be important later, when you’re tackling the more technical aspects of blogging.
+We’ll take a real deep dive into what kind of blog should I start? to help you qualify your unique blog ideas using easy-to-access data from Google and other sources.

 Is Starting a Blog Worth It?